When considering an n-note set's potential voice leadings to transpositions of a goal (along the lines

 Numeric vector like set: what is the tn-type of the voice leading's destination?
 Defaults to

-, in which case the function usesset
+NULL, in which case the function usessetas the tn-type.- method

 What distance metric should be used?
 Defaults to